 Federal or state laws or regulations may require a surcharge, tax or other fee.
-If applicable, we will include any such surcharge, tax or other fee as part of the claim charge passed on to you.
+If applicable, the claims administrator will include any such surcharge, tax or other fee as part of the claim charge passed on to you.

 E. Non-participating Providers Outside Our Service Area